Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: Optimization Problems

 \subsection{Rate Region of the D2D users}

 The coexistence of D2D communication in the crowd of cellular users requires the study of the achievable rate region of the full-duplex D2D users while guaranteeing rate demands of the other users.
-We can resemble this case as a cognitive network with cognitive users where, the cellular users are the primary users and the D2D users are the secondary users.
-Particularly, we consider underlay cognitive network where D2D users are active only in case of fulfilling the primary users' demands.
-In this section we assume that the primary users request only information and we formulate the maximum achievable rate-tuples for the D2D users.
-The problem is written as

-where, $R^{'}_j$ is the achievable rate for the $j^{th}$ full-duplex D2D user that is given in (\ref{ratesi2}) and $\Sigma_k$ is the rate demand for $k^{th}$ cellular user.
-Note that, $\Sigma_k^{(1)}\left({\bf C}_{x_{B_k}},{\bf C}_{x_{j}}\right)$ is given on top of next page by (\ref{rrr3}).
-Hence, the objective functions composed of the covariance and pseudo-covariance matrices of the transmit signals.
+We can resemble this case as a network with cognitive users, where the cellular users are the primary users and the D2D users are the secondary users with cognition.
+Particularly, in an underlay cognitive network where D2D users are active only in case of fulfilling the primary users' demands.
+In this section we assume the case that the primary users request only information and we formulate the maximum achievable rate-tuples for the D2D users.
+The problem is written as { } where, $R^{'}_j$ is the achievable rate for the $j$th full-duplex D2D user that is given in (\ref{Rr2}) and $\Sigma_k$ is the rate demand for $k$th cellular user.
+Note that, $\Sigma_k^{(1)}$ is given by { } Hence, the objective functions are composed of the covariance and pseudo-covariance matrices of the transmit signals.
 To solve this problem we proceed with the same procedure as described in the last section.
-First we optimize the covariance matrix assuming $R^{'\mathsf{improper}}_j=0$, which is
+First we optimize the covariance matrix assuming $R^{'\mathsf{improper}}_j=0$, which is { } By defining, $\Gamma=\min_{j\in\mathcal{D}} {\frac{R^{'\mathsf{proper}}_j}{\alpha_j}}$ we formulate the respective SDP problem as { } where $\Gamma_j^{(3)}$ and $\Sigma_k^{(2)}$ are defined as { } respectively.
+By ignoring the rank-1 constraints, we solve the SDP efficiently.
+Furthermore, we compensate the relaxation by Gaussian randomization method in order to get a feasible optimal solution.
+Note that the optimization problem of (\ref{A7}) yields the optimal transmit covariance matrices while the rate region can be further improved by optimization over the pseudo-covariance matrices.
+Optimizing pseudo-covariance matrices for this problem is similar to problem (\ref{A22}) which can be solved similarly as in Appendix.